Core concept

 Safe driving

-As a company that makes use of a large fleet of vehicles for sales, logistics, distribution, and other processes within our value chain, we consider ensuring that our employees are driving safely to be an important mission and responsibility.
-The UNISOL Group holds a driving safety course once annually, aiming to raise our drivers’ awareness of safe driving.
-These courses are designed for junior employees who meet certain criteria relating to their age and the year in which they joined the Company.
-Our FY2024 course was attended by 130 employees (100% of those eligible).
-We also share information about the National Traffic Safety Campaign to raise awareness.
+As a company that makes use of a large fleet of vehicles for sales, logistics, distribution, and other processes within our value chain, we consider ensuring that our employees drive safely to be an important mission and responsibility.
+We hold driving safety courses periodically, aiming to raise our drivers’ awareness of safe driving.
+In the first half of FY2025, we conducted a course that was attended by a total of 183 employees, including 149 mandatory participants (junior employees up to their fifth year with the Company and mid-career hires aged 27 or younger).
+In the second half of the fiscal year, we expanded the scope to all employees who drive vehicles for work, with a total of 777 employees participating across the entire Group.
+We also share information about Traffic Safety Campaigns to raise awareness, striving to ensure ongoing accident prevention.

 Safety training

 In our manufacturing operations, accidents related to the operation of machinery and equipment present a significant risk.
-To prevent any such accident from occurring, we provide our employees with safety training.
+To prevent any such accident from occurring, we ensure the provision of continuous and thorough safety education for our employees.